 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

-Recognizing the potential for variation in requirements across states makes planning for consumer protection collateral liability more uncertain and thus potentially more expensive, state regulators have been working together through the NAIC to reduce consumer protection collateral requirements in a consistent manner commensurate with the financial strength of the reinsurer and the quality of the regulatory regime that oversees it.
-Recently, the NAIC passed amendments to the NAIC Credit for Reinsurance Model Law (#785) and Credit for Reinsurance Model Regulation (#786) (Credit for Reinsurance Models) in 2011.
-Once implemented by a state, the amendments will allow foreign reinsurers to post significantly less than 100% consumer protection collateral for U.S. claims, provided the reinsurer is evaluated and certified.
+In 2011, the NAIC passed amendments to its Credit for Reinsurance Model Law (#785) and its Credit for Reinsurance Model Regulation (#786) that, once implemented by a state, will allow foreign reinsurers to post significantly less than 100% consumer protection collateral for U.S. claims, provided the reinsurer is evaluated and certified.
 The 2011 revisions are an accreditation requirement, effective Jan.
 1, 2019.
-Individual reinsurers are certified based on criteria that include, but are not limited to, financial strength, timely claims payment history, and the requirement a reinsurer be domiciled and licensed in a "qualified jurisdiction."
+Individual reinsurers are certified based on criteria that include, but are not limited to, financial strength, timely claims payment history, and the requirement that a reinsurer be domiciled and licensed in a "qualified jurisdiction."
 To date, 42 states have passed legislation, representing more than 76% of direct U.S. premium, to implement the revised Model #785 and Model #786.
 Additional states have indicated their plans to take up the models in the near future, which would raise the total market coverage to over 90%.